 3. Take a Walking Tour of Zadar

 A walking tour of Zadar is a great way to get yourself acclimated and learn about the city when you first arrive.
-This 100-minute walking tour is an amazing deal- and the price includes a taste of local cheese and maraschino liquor.
-The reviews for this tour are off the charts- don’t miss this one!
+This 2-hour walking tour is an amazing deal- you’ll see some out of the way places you are likely to miss on your own.

 4. Visit the Archeological Museum